micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 </tr>
 </table>

 The “PI GCS 2” adapter is compatible with most current PI controllers.
-PI piezo controllers can also be controlled with analog input (via analog DAC board driver in micro-manager).
+PI piezo controllers can also be controlled with analog input (via analog DAC board driver in Micro-Manager).
 PI GCS 2 provides the same features as the previous “PI GCS” adapter.
 If you are using a PI device for the first time, please do not use the PI GCS adapter but use “PI GCS 2”.